 10. Goecha La Trek

 If you are looking for an exciting trekking experience in Sikkim, consider taking the Goecha La trek.
-Goecha La is one of the highest mountain passes of Sikkim, at a height of about 5000 meters above sea.
+Goecha La is one of the highest mountain passes of Sikkim, at a height of about 5000 meters above the sea.
 The Goecha La trek starts from Yuksom and it takes about a week to complete the trek and come back to Yuksom.
 The mountain pass offers amazing views of Kanchenjunga, while the trek takes you through rhododendron forests and much more.

 11. Yumthang Valley